keithmcnulty/scraping/web_scraping_tutorial.md

 Recently I thought it might be useful to have a package that generated random facts for people.
-This could be helpful for scripts or apps that take a long time to execute, where you could occasionally display random facts to keep people entertained.
+This could be helpful for scripts or apps that take a long time to execute, where you could occasionally display random facts to keep people interested.

 The Wikipedia Main Page has three predictable sections which can be reliably scraped.
 So I used them to create three functions: